pippinbarr/cart263-2021/projects/project1/README.md

 ## Objectives

 1. Confidence with JavaScript and p5.js
-2. Progress learning one or more new libraries
+2. Progress learning one or more new libraries/technologies
 3. Demonstration of creative programming

 ---